bardiakhosravi/serverless-python-starter/README.md

 `$  invoke deploy --stage=dev --aws-profile=kodatex`

-This will deploy all the resources andlambda functions to AWS.
+This will deploy all the resources and Lambda functions to AWS.
 `Note: Recommendation is to deploy dev and testing environments in a differnet AWS account`